~ Download Evening Lectures on iTunes and listen on the go! ~

 Author Joyce Malcolm explores America’s most infamous turn coat, Benedict Arnold and embark on a re-examination of one of the most complicated figures of the Revolutionary War.

 Berkin takes a look at the challenges faced in the first decade of the federal government and the national identity forged during these extraordinary years of crisis.

 Author David M. Griffin discusses the network of fortifications on Long Island covered within his book and describes more details regarding his research on a few of the key posts on the island.
 Learn about new and ongoing research within the inner city areas of Brooklyn and Queens.

 July 19, 2018

 Nathan Hale, hanged as a spy by the British, is remembered as a Revolutionary hero.
 Moses Dunbar, executed as a loyalist traitor to the state of Connecticut, is virtually unknown.
-Despite their divergent historical reputations, Anderson considers how their stories are not so different, and together can illuminate important features of the impact of the Revolution on ordinary lives.
+Despite their divergent historical reputations, Anderson considers how their stories can illuminate important features of the impact of the Revolution on ordinary lives.